alvarotrigo/fullPage.js/README.md

 - `slidesNavPosition`: (default `bottom`) Defines the position for the landscape navigation bar for sliders.
 Admits `top` and `bottom` as values.
 You may want to modify the CSS styles to determine the distance from the top or bottom as well as any other style such as color.

-- `scrollOverflow`: (default `false`) (not compatible with IE 8) defines whether or not to create a scroll for the section/slide in case its content is bigger than the height of it.
+- `scrollOverflow`: (default `false`) defines whether or not to create a scroll for the section/slide in case its content is bigger than the height of it.
 When set to `true`, your content will be wrapped by the plugin.
 Consider using delegation or load your other scripts in the `afterRender` callback.
 In case of setting it to `true`, it requires the vendor library [`scrolloverflow.min.js`](https://github.com/alvarotrigo/fullPage.js/blob/master/vendors/scrolloverflow.min.js).
 This file has to be loaded before the fullPage.js plugin, but after jQuery ( in case of using it).
 For example: